e271828e/Flight.jl/docs/notes/design/framework_spec.md

 wrappers), invisible to the schema, and equally invisible to a strict exact-match rule when applied mid-expression, so the leniency costs nothing.
 Schema-visible freezing is a recorded door ([§14.10](#1410-linearization-tap-selectors-one-seeded-pass-a-pure-query)).

+**`w` is checked at the nominal activation, and nowhere else.** A stage that returns the `(y, w)` pair ([§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws)) gets a second baked `isa` beside the first, against the type the **nominal probe observed** — no declaration exists to draw an expectation from, and none is wanted, `w` being a value in flight rather than a cell to type.
+It folds exactly as its sibling does when the stage is stable, and when it does not fold it earns its nanoseconds: the branch that quietly returns a `w` of a different shape is otherwise invisible until it shows up as an allocation in someone's benchmark, and here it is a located error naming the offending field at that branch's first execution.
+The message cites its authority honestly — expected *what the nominal probe observed*, not what anybody declared.
+Under **non-nominal activations the `w` test is absent**: with no declaration there is no branch-independent anchor, there is no cell whose typing the check would protect, and a probe-observed expectation would reject the constant-branch idiom that [§11.2](#112-the-declaration-inventory) keeps legal on the output side.
+Nothing is lost in correctness — a `Float64` arriving in `w` under a `Dual` activation is a true zero-partial constant by the embedding guarantee above, and promotion at its first use with a `Dual` operand is exact.
+The reasoning is [§11.3](#113-visibility-the-contract-is-the-interface)'s, recorded in row 165.

 **Uniform across all probed functions.** `f` checks against `X`'s own shape at the activation's `T` ([§7.1](#71-continuous-state-structured-immutable-flat-backing): a scalar leaf expects a `T`, an `SArray` leaf